Jewish medicine: Middle Ages

+In 12th-century Egypt, Maimonides (1138–1204) became the physician to Qadi al-Fadil, chief counsellor to Saladin.
+He authored a range of medical works in Arabic, including clinical consilia (personalized medical advice) and treatises on preventative care, convalescence, and specific conditions such as asthma, hemorrhoids, and poisoning.
+His Sharḥ Asmāʾ al-ʿUqqār is a medical glossary listing drug names in Arabic, Greek, Persian, Spanish, Moroccan, Egyptian, and Berber, showing the multilingual environment of Jewish medical scholarship.
+Maimonides also produced a summary of Galen's works and a commentary on Ḥunayn ibn Ishāq.
+Another noteworthy physician, Ibn Jumay' (d. c.
+1198), served as private doctor to Saladin and wrote both a commentary on Avicenna's Canon of Medicine and a medical encyclopedia (Kitāb al-Irshād) focused on the welfare of body and soul.

 Though advances were made in gynaecology during the Middle Ages, the texts about gynaecology were written using the masculine form of Hebrew, indicating that gynecological texts were directed towards male doctors, not female midwives.
 The only mention of midwives in these texts seems to be when direct contact with a woman’s genitalia is necessary; only then do texts specifically mention the women involved in the procedure.
 In one instance, a text advised the doctor to "order the midwife to massage the orifice of her womb" with the herbs mentioned.
 Female practitioners contributed significantly both to the practice of medicine inside and outside of Jewish communities, and to the body of medical knowledge in Jewish community and beyond.
 From the surviving texts, it would seem that the greatest occurrence of female medical practitioners was during the 14th and 15th centuries.
 While women contributed to the advancement of Jewish medicine during this time, there were still a number of restrictions placed on them by society.
 No Jew, male or female, was permitted to attend a Christian university.
 This could be bypassed by taking an examination and acquiring a licentia curandi et practicandi, a license to practice medicine.
 In at least one case, this examination was specifically directed towards Jews who would work with Christian patients.